Articles on: Adjusting your Shirt

 Creating your first shirt with our AI: hip width

-You are creating your first LE CHEMISEUR® shirt with our AI and would like to adjust the hip width?
+Are you creating your first LE CHEMISEUR® shirt with our AI sizing system and would like to adjust the hip width?
 This page is for you.

 The hip width is the full width of the shirt right at the hem, edge to edge.
 You should be able to close the last button comfortably even when seated.